Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • Dexedrine risks: Liver damage, abdominal cramping, vomiting, mood swings, high fever, etc.

 • Xyrem (sodium oxybate) side effects.
-These include breathing difficulty, swelling, hives, sleepwalking, confusion, agitation, vomiting, bladder control, tremors, & hallucinations.
-(And more.)
+These include breathing difficulty, swelling, hives, sleepwalking, confusion, agitation, vomiting, bladder control, tremors, & hallucinations. (& more.)

 • Dr. Peter Breggin's site about side effects from psychiatric medications.